Charlotte Stuart, Duchess of Albany: Companion to her father

-Final months
+Final months and death

 In December 1785, she enlisted the help of Henry Stuart to get Charles back to the Palazzo Muti in Rome.
 On arrival in Rome with her father, the Pope welcomed Charlotte as the "Duchess of Albany".
 In Rome, Charlotte remained her father's carer and companion, and did her best to make his life bearable until he died of a stroke two years later on 30 January 1788.
 Her sacrifice for him was considerable—she was torn between an evident affection for her father in Rome and her mother and children left behind in Paris.
 On her father's death, the French court awarded her a pension of 20,000 livres.
 Charlotte inherited much of her father's property, including his Florentine residence, furniture and ornaments, although many of the Sobieski family jewels passed to Henry Stuart.
 She subsequently sold the Florentine palace and much of the possessions.

 Charlotte would spend much of her final months in the company of Henry Stuart.
 She also became godmother to Countess Mary Norton, a member of her court.
 Charlotte also wrote to her mother about her worsening health, noting that she had a swelling and pain when breathing.
 She made several trips to improve her health at spa towns, including at Nocera in Umbria and at Bologna where she sought medical treatment.
 Charlotte was to survive her father by only twenty-two months and never saw her children again.
-On 9 October 1789, while staying in Bologna at the Palazzo Vizzani Sanguinetti, the home of her friend the Marchesa Giulia Lambertini-Bovio, a relative of Pope Benedict XIV, she died there at age 36 of liver cancer.
+On 9 October 1789, while staying in Bologna at the Palazzo Vizzani Sanguinetti, the home of her friend the Marchesa Giulia Lambertini-Bovio, a relative of Pope Benedict XIV, she died there, aged 36, of liver cancer.
 In her will, written just three days before her death, Charlotte left her mother a sum of 50,000 livres and an annuity of a further 15,000.
 Her physical possessions, jewels and other personal property passed to Henry.
 However, it was two years before Henry Stuart, her executor, and now considered by Jacobites to be King Henry IX, would release the money.
 Indeed, he only agreed to do this when Clementina signed a "quittance" renouncing, on behalf of herself and her descendants, any further claim on the estate.
 Charlotte was buried in the Church of San Biagio, near where she died, as she had requested in her will.
 When the church was pulled down by the French in 1797, Charlotte's remains were believed to have been moved to the Oratorio della Santissima Trinità in 1801; however, this was not verified.
 When it closed in 1961, her monument, and possibly her remains, were also moved to the nearby Chiesa della Santissima Trinità but again it is not known for certain where her remains lie.